The Bankrate promise

 Search for insurance policy paperwork

-If you’re the executor of the deceased’s estate, check any safe-deposit box and go through any personal files.
-You could also visit the bank of the deceased to request paper statements if you have Power of Attorney.
-This will allow you to find out who they paid premiums to if you don’t have access to their online account.
+If you’re the executor of the deceased’s estate, check through safe-deposit boxes and personal files that may store the paperwork.
+You could also visit the bank of the deceased to request paper statements if you have power of attorney.
+This will allow you to see who premiums were paid to if you don’t have access to the deceased’s online bank account.

 Turn to a missing policy locator

 The National Association of Insurance Commissioners’ Life Insurance Policy Locator Service and similar services allow consumers who believe they are the beneficiary of a life insurance policy to submit a life insurance policy search by name and request to have insurers check their files.
 These systems can serve as an unclaimed life insurance database for individuals that need a starting point for retrieving policy information.